Factorizations of finite groups: Groups of order at most 100

-Thus, all the groups of order $72$ are multifold-factorizable. \\
+Since $|T|=4$, $G_2$ has a $(3,2,2,2,3)$-factorization.
+Thus every group of order $72$ is multifold-factorizable. \end{proof}

-\textsc{Case 4:} $|G|$ is odd.
-Since $|G|\leq100$ and $G$ is not supersolvable, it follows that $|G|=75$.
-Let $P$ be a Sylow $5$-subgroup and let $Q$ be a Sylow $3$-subgroup of $G$.
-Since $G=PQ$ and $P$ is abelian, the group $G$ has a $(5,5,3)$-factorization.
-Since $P$ contains $6$ cyclic subgroups of order $5$, there exist two cyclic subgroups $A$ and $B$ of order $5$ which are not conjugate in $G$.
-It follows by Lemma \ref{lemma_double_cosets} that $G$ has a $(5,3,5)$-factorization.
-Thus all groups of order $75$ are multifold-factorizable.
+\begin{lemma} Every group of order $75$ is multifold-factorizable. \end{lemma} \begin{proof} Let $G$ be a group of order $75$.
+By Lemma~\ref{lemma_supersolvable_multifold} we may assume that $G$ is not supersolvable.
+Let $P$ be a Sylow $5$-subgroup of $G$, and let $Q$ be a Sylow $3$-subgroup of $G$.
+By Sylow's theorem, $P$ is normal in $G$.
+Since $G$ is not supersolvable, $P$ cannot be cyclic.
+Hence $P\cong C_5\times C_5$.
+Since $P\cong C_5\times C_5$ and $G=PQ$, $G$ has a $(5,5,3)$-factorization.
+The group $P$ contains six cyclic subgroups of order $5$, so there exist two such subgroups $A$ and $B$ that are not conjugate in $G$.
+It follows from Lemma~\ref{lemma_double_cosets} that $G$ has a $(5,3,5)$-factorization.
+Thus every group of order $75$ is multifold-factorizable. \end{proof}